csinva/csinva.github.io/_research_ovws/ovw_interp.md

   - interpretation: Given the current set of feature values, the contribution of a feature value to the difference between the actual prediction and the mean prediction is the estimated Shapley value.
   - recalculate via sampling other features in expectation
+  - followup [propagating shapley values](https://arxiv.org/pdf/1911.11888.pdf) (chen, lundberg, & lee 2019) - can work with stacks of different models

+- [Explaining individual predictions when features are dependent: More accurate approximations to Shapley values](https://arxiv.org/abs/1903.10464) (aas et al. 2019) - tries to more accurately compute conditional expectation
+- [Feature relevance quantification in explainable AI: A causal problem](https://arxiv.org/abs/1910.13413) (janzing et al. 2019) - argues we should just use unconditional expectation

 - [quantitative input influence](https://ieeexplore.ieee.org/abstract/document/7546525) - similar to shap but more general
 - permutation importance - increase in the prediction error after we permuted the feature's values
   - If features are correlated, the permutation feature importance can be biased by unrealistic data